China gas factory blast kills at least 12 | The China Post

-An explosion at a gas plant in China’s central Henan province has killed at least 12 people and seriously injured more than a dozen others, Chinese authorities said Saturday.
-Three people were still missing.
+An explosion at a gas plant in China’s central Henan province has killed at least 12 people and seriously injured 15 others, Chinese authorities said Saturday.

-The blast rocked the factory in the city of Yima late Friday, damaging buildings and blowing out windows and doors within a 3-kilometer (2-mile) radius, state media reported.
+The blast rocked the factory in the city of Yima on Friday evening, damaging buildings and blowing out windows and doors within a 3-kilometer (2-mile) radius, state media reported.

 Read more: Deadly chemical plant explosion hits Zhangjiakou